Nobita (band)

 Nobita is a Filipino rock band formed in Valenzuela in 2018.
 The group consists of Jaeson Felismino (vocals, acoustic guitar), Sam Aquino (lead guitar), Mark Quintero (bass), Richmond Bancolita (keyboards), and Jonathan Agbanlog (drums).

 The band is mostly known for their single "Ikaw Lang", breaking records as the most streamed Filipino song on Spotify Philippines in 2022 and as the longest charting song on Billboard Philippines Songs with sixty-three weeks.
 Their follow-up track "Unang Sayaw" was nominated for Record of the Year at the 35th Awit Awards.

-Nobita is attributed as a representative band of the "hugot" sound in contemporary Filipino music, fueled by TikTok trends and relatable lyricism.
+Nobita is attributed as a representative band of the "hugot" or an character from Japanese anime Doraemon sound in contemporary Filipino music, fueled by TikTok trends and relatable lyricism.
 The departure of drummer Lester Moñegas from the band in 2022 was met with criticism over allegations and discussions on the Philippine presidential election.

 History

 2018-2019: Formation and debut

 In early 2018, after citing creative differences and wanting to create original songs, Mark Quintero, Sam Aquino, and Jonathan Agbanlog left "Kultura", an ethnic band originally from Pangasinan founded in 2013.
 Needing a vocalist, Quintero suggested contacting Jaeson Felismino, the younger brother of his former bandmate Melden Felismino, after recalling his performance at a fundraising event for cancer patients.
 The quartet formed Nobita in May 2018 and named it after the Katakana word meaning "to grow up strong and clear".
 After performing multiple gigs in bars around Metro Manila, Agbanlog left the band in early 2019 for personal reasons, being replaced by Lester Moñegas.

 Nobita released their debut single "Yakap" on May 16, 2019, written by Aquino about yearning and long-distance relationships.
 The following month, Richmond Bancolita was added as the band's keyboardist on July 23.
 Written by Felismino after eavesdropping a stranger while traveling to Cavite, "Vie (Sabihin Mo Kung)" was released as their second single on October 18.
 The band was able to qualify for Red Horse Beer Pambansang Muziklaban by Rakista Radio, only reaching the semi-finals while competing for the Aklas trophy on November 23 in Cabanatuan, Nueva Ecija.
 Through the event, the band met Joel Ellorin and joined his roster under the independent label IndieTV PH.
 Nobita released their first music video for "Vie" directed by Kevin Hermosada on December 7, shot on a singular day.
 "Vie" entered at number twenty on the Pinoy Myx Countdown chart dated December 21, 2019.
 To promote, the band performed both "Yakap" and "Vie" on Wish 107.5, iWant ASAP, and GMA Playlist.